 MIRHR students interested in immigration and immigrant adjustment, Native Peoples, attitudes towards diverse cultures, minority group conflicts, and cultural diversity policies have the opportunity to take additional courses towards an interdisciplinary specialization in Ethnic and Pluralism Studies.

-Collaborative Program in Workplace Learning and Social Change (WLSC)
+Collaborative Specialization in Workplace Learning and Social Change (WLSC)

 MIRHR students interested in developing their understanding of work and learning within broader social trends such as globalization, neo-liberalism and organizational restructuring have the opportunity to take additional courses towards an interdisciplinary specialization in Workplace Learning and Social Change.